PycraftDeveloper-temp-account/Pycraft/README.md

 ## Other sources

 I have started writing an article on medium which is released at the start of every month, this compliments the weekly updates that are posted on my twitter profile, it would be greatly appreciated if you wanted to check it out here at this link: (https://link.medium.com/Mhqd8qIAhjb).
-And recommendations and feedback is, as always, greatly appreciated, a lot of time and work goes into making this happen!
+And recommendations and feedback are, as always, greatly appreciated, a lot of time and work goes into making this happen!

 ## Final Notices